nicolapesaresi/Giotto/README.md

 The game theory optimal result of TicTacToe is a draw, and the best starting move is one of the corners for the first player and the center for the second player.
 Giottino learned this strategy and always draws against perfect play (Minimax agent).

 Connect4 is a forced win for the first player if he plays in the middle.
-Giotto can always win when starting against a perfect player (BitBully agent), and loses in 38 moves (optimal is 41) when playing second.
+Giotto can always win when starting against a perfect player (BitBully agent), and loses in 41 moves (game theory optimal outcome) when playing second.

 ## Agents
 Currently implemented agents are: